 Willing money to your grandchildren is a great way to make sure they're taken care of when you no longer need it.
 While it's always a great idea to consult with a financial advisor, you should know how long an inheritance lasts, how money can be divided, and what the tax consequences are.

 For example, some financial experts say that most people spend money that they've inherited within one year.
 Considering that you want to give money to your grandchildren, who are presumably younger and less financially astute than the average inheritor, the chances of your money being used wisely are slim.

 Luckily, talking to your grandchildren before you leave them money can improve the chances of them using it right.

-Generally speaking, the older your grandchildren are, the better the chances that they won't squander their inheritance.
-Young adult grandchildren may be better recipients than babies.
-If you want to leave money to underage children, the money will have to be under the care of a custodian.
-Choosing the right individual for that job can be a tough decision, too.
-Parents are the logical choices.
-Sadly, however, some parents shouldn't be left in charge of their children's inheritance.
+Generally, the older your grandchildren are, the more likely they are to use their inheritance over time.
+Young adult grandchildren may be better recipients than babies, as leaving money to underage children must be under the care of a custodian.
+Choosing the right individual for that job can be a tough decision as well, because although parents are obvious choices, there are parents who are unable to take on their children's inheritance.

-Leaving money to grandchildren isn't as simple as it sounds, because you have to decide a number of issues:
+Leaving money to grandchildren isn't as simple as it sounds, because you have to decide on a number of issues.

-- Will you divide each child's portion among his or her children, or give each grandchild an equal amount?
+First, you have to consider whether you want to divide each child's portion among his or her children, or give each grandchild an equal amount.
 In the latter case, a child with a large number of children will have an advantage, and a childless child would be cut out altogether.

-- What if a grandchild predeceases you?
-That child's portion will need to be allocated to another family member.
+- A grandchild predeceasing you.
+If this happens, that child's portion will need to be allocated to another family member.

-- Do you want to include stepgrandchildren?
-They are not your grandchildren in the eyes of the law unless they have been legally adopted by your child.
+- Including step-grandchildren.
+Be mindful that step-grandchildren are not your grandchildren in the eyes of the law, unless they have been legally adopted by your child.
 In such cases, they must be given a separate bequest in the will if you wish to include them.